 How English Concert Flutes became Irish Traditional Flutes

 These are not names you’d expect to find in the world of traditional Irish music and yet mention these names to anyone with half an interest in the music of the traditional Irish flute and you’ll get at the very least a knowing nod!

-The concert flute of choice for all classical flutists at that time was the conical-bore, transverse flute, and was usually constructed of African blackwood but in the middle of the 19th century a change occurred in concert flutes that was to ultimately shape the sound of the Irish flute you hear today.
+The concert flute of choice for all classical flutists at that time was the conical-bore, transverse flute, and was usually constructed of African blackwood.
+In the middle of the 19th century, however, a change occurred in concert flutes that was to ultimately shape the sound of the Irish flute you hear today.

 He replaced the wooden conical bore with a silver cylindrical bore, improved the low register and developed a system of finger plates designed to cover the larger tone holes, these larger tone holes were required for optimal tone and bigger volume.

 Picture of Matt Molloy courtesy of Canley – Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=2919984